Infinex Litepaper

 • Social sign-on accounts may be stolen, phished, or reset through a forgotten password workflow.

 To account for this, the user cannot specify their recovery address at the time of recovery.
-Instead, they are prompted to specify their recovery address (which may be their wallet or centralised exchange deposit address) before their Infinex Account deposit address is displayed.
+Instead, they are prompted to specify their recovery address (which may be their wallet or centralized exchange deposit address) before their Infinex Account deposit address is displayed.

 By designing user experience and account security together, Infinex has developed a recovery mechanism that is uniquely secure and resilient to loss.